Prepared and Ready to Do The Right Thing for The People of Hawai’i

 In January 2015, Senator Hirono stood up in the Senate and spoke out against Senator McCain’s repeated plans to revise the Jones Act in an effort to modernize the legislation.
 I can understand and appreciate Senator Hirono in advocating for the 23,000 jobs and shipping businesses here in Hawai’i that enjoy the protectionism benefits under the Jones Act.
 But not at the significant expense to the other over 1.4 millions residents and businesses in Hawai’i.
 The people of Hawai’i deserve more…more outside-the-box problem solving to develop solutions that not only protect those 23,000 jobs and shipping businesses at risk, but also helps them to grow and thrive in the global shipping market.
 While at the same time, significantly reducing the cost of living for everyone in Hawai’i.
 You can read my proposed comprehensive systems engineering approach to reducing the high cost of living in Hawai’i here.

 Most recently I disagreed with Senator Hirono on voting to shutdown the federal government three times earlier this year in aligning herself with the Democrat establishment to get action on the Deferred Action for Childhood Arrivals (DACA).
 As I pointed out earlier, shutting down the federal government is always the wrong thing to do.
-While I support immigration reform and getting action for the 700,000 to 800,00 DACA recipients, you can’t shutdown the government to force the issue.
+While I support immigration reform and getting action for the 700,000 to 800,000 DACA recipients, you can’t shut down the government to force the issue.
 The ends do not justify the means.

 Giving the people of Hawai’i a choice for more